-The Law Library collection contains 57,153 items.
-The number of missing items is 272.
+The Law Library collection contains 55,408 items.
+The number of missing items is 302.
 The total number of items and number of missing items includes all items in the catalog (print, microfiche, video, compact disk, cassette tape, and electronic items).

 The Law Library is a Selective Depository Library that receives materials from the Government Printing Office.
 As a Selective Depository Library, we receive some print and electronic items from the Federal Government free of charge.
 We are responsible for all print items we receive and are required to maintain them in our Library.
 We have updated and refined the list of materials that we receive to better fit the needs of the library and our patrons.
-We continue to receive complimentary subscriptions to the Federal Register.
 To maintain our status as a Federal Depository Library, we must keep a minimum of 10,000 books that are not part of our Government Printing Office collection.

-The Law Library received approximately three donated books.
+The Law Library received approximately one donated book.